Home » Blog » Amend2 Mags & Grip [REVIEW]

 Amed2 MOD-C Translucent Magazines

 There was a lot of initial thought of how to structure this review.
-Whether to start with the magazines or finish the review up with them.
+Whether to start with these magazines or finish the review up with them.
 AR shooters are often the most picky regarding their magazines since they can be the cause of many different malfunctions in the rifle.
 It’s for that reason that I decided to cover the magazines before anything else.
-That, and I was very excited to get my hands on Amend2’s new clear “MOD-C” magazines.
+That, and I was very excited to get my hands on Amend2’s clear “MOD-C” magazines.
 Let’s get into the details of these magazines.

 Amend2 Mags Clear Translucent